The short answer

 God is more married than we are!

 What is the spiritual significance of this unity?
-It has to do with understanding the nature of God.
-One thing that many people struggle to understand is the Christian notion of the Trinity: that God is both one God but also three persons – the Father, Son, and Holy Spirit.
-Sometimes this is explained as a “paradox” that has to be taken ”on faith”, but that is not how ancient Christians understood it.
-They believed in the Trinity not because it was a paradox but because it made sense – specifically, it made sense out of the things they saw in the life of Christ and in the writings of scripture.
-Much ink has been spilled over the centuries explaining exactly how the Trinity works, but most people aren’t that interested in those technical explanations.
+It indicates the nature of God.
+One thing that many people struggle to understand is the Christian notion of the Trinity: that God is both one God but also three persons—the Father, Son, and Holy Spirit.
+Sometimes the Trinity is explained as a “paradox” that has to be taken “on faith” but that is not how ancient Christians understood it.
+They believed in the Trinity not because it was a paradox but because it made sense—specifically, it made sense out of the things they saw in the life of Christ and in the writings of scripture.
+Much ink has been spilled over the centuries explaining exactly how the Trinity works, but most people aren’t interested in technical explanations.
 I think a better way to explain the Trinity is by answering the question, “why does it matter?”

 The Bible says families are a reflection of God’s Trinity